klembee/Scrypto-Advent-Calendar/day15/README.md

 1. Reset your environment: `resim reset`
 2. Create the default account: `resim new-account`
 3. Build and publish the blueprints: `resim publish .`.
 Take note of the returned package address
 4. Instantiate a new VaccinePassport component: `resim call-function [package_address] VaccinePassport new`.
-The third ResourceDef is the address of the passport NFT resource definition.
+The third Resource is the address of the passport NFT resource definition.
 Remember it.
 5. Create a new empty passport: `resim call-method [component_address] get_new_passport`.

 ### Setup the party component